 After he starred in his own television special Jerry Seinfield's Stand-up Confidential (1987), Seinfeld was asked to develop a sitcom with NBC.
 He teamed up with friend and fellow comedian Larry David to create the show Seinfeld, which hit the air the following year.
 Produced and sometimes co-written by Seinfeld, the quirky, widely watched show emphasized loosely structured stories; seemingly insignificant subject matter; and a buddy system of comedy in which the Jerry character often played a straight man to his three tightly wound screwball friends.

 The show reached unprecedented levels of popular and critical acclaim, and many of its catchphrases and plot elements became part of the cultural lexicon.
-Seinfeld ran for nine seasons, and was still the highest-rated show in the United States when its final episode aired in 1998.
+Seinfeld ran for nine seasons and was the highest-rated show in the United States when its final episode aired in 1998.

 Later Comedy Projects

 Seinfeld returned to stand-up comedy in the late 1990s, embarking on multiple national tours of comedy clubs and theaters, one of which was documented in the 2002 film Comedian.
 He also wrote Seinlanguage (1993), a best-selling book of humorous observations, and the children's book Halloween (2003).
 He also co-wrote, co-produced and starred in the animated Bee Movie (2007).

 In 2010, Seinfeld made a return to television with The Marriage Ref.
 This reality show featured a panel of comedians who were asked to weigh in on the real-life conflicts and squabbles of different couples.
 It was canceled after one season.
 Seinfeld has fared much better with his interview show, Comedians in Cars Getting Coffee, which debuted in 2012.
 Over the years, he has talked with such comedy stars as Chris Rock, Tina Fey, Eddie Murphy and Amy Schumer.